Security

 Disclosure.
 Within 72 hours.

-If we discover a security incident affecting user data, we commit to disclosing it within 72 hours via a banner on this site, an in-app notice, and a direct email to anyone whose data was implicated.
-We will publish a written postmortem describing what happened, what data was affected, and what we changed.
+If I discover a security incident affecting user data, I commit to disclosing it within 72 hours via a banner on this site, an in-app notice, and a direct email to anyone whose data was implicated.
+I will publish a written postmortem describing what happened, what data was affected, and what I changed.
 No corporate-comms theater.

-If you've found a vulnerability, please email security@vibes.app.
-We don't run a bounty program yet but we'll send you a real thank-you, credit you in the changelog if you want, and treat the report as the gift that it is.
+If you've found a vulnerability, please email security@vibesmusic.app.
+I don't run a bounty program yet but I'll send you a real thank-you, credit you in the changelog if you want, and treat the report as the gift that it is.

 Audits